vrk-kpa/X-Road/src/common-util/src/main/resources/extension.md

 ## Introduction

-This specification describes an extension of the X-Road protocol for targeting the message to a specific security server.
+This specification describes an extension of the X-Road protocol for targeting a message to a specific security server.

-The original X-Road 4.0 message protool \[[PR-MESS](#Ref_PR-MESS)\] has the SOAP header element _service_ to define the recipient of a message.
+The original X-Road message protool version 4.0 \[[PR-MESS](#Ref_PR-MESS)\] has the SOAP header element `service` to define the recipient of a message.
 In a clustered security server configuration, one service can be served from multiple security servers.
 When X-Road routes the message to such a service, it picks the target security server based on which server establishes a connection the quickest.
-There is no guarantee about the actual target server, it can be any of the clustered servers.
-There are use cases, like environmental monitoring \[[ARC-ENVMON](#Ref_ARC-ENVMON)\], where targeting of a specific security server is neded.
+There is no guarantee about the actual target server &mdash; it can be any of the clustered servers.
+There are use cases, like environmental monitoring \[[ARC-ENVMON](#Ref_ARC-ENVMON)\], where targeting messages to a specific security server is needed.

 ## Format of messages

-This section describes XML for expressing the target security server.
-The data structures and elements defined in this section will be located under the namespace `http://x-road.eu/xsd/xroad.xsd`.
+This section describes the XML format for expressing the target security server.
+The data structures and elements defined in this section are in the namespace `http://x-road.eu/xsd/xroad.xsd`.
 This is the same namespace as defined by the X-Road Message Protocol 4.0 \[[PR-MESS](#Ref_PR-MESS)\] Annex B, XML Schema for Messages.

-The complete XML Schema for this extension is listed in section XML Schema xroad.securityserver.xsd.
+The complete XML Schema for this extension is listed in the section [XML Schema for the extension](#xml-schema-for-the-extension).

 ### Schema header